 Residential Eviction Notice Forms

 Every residential eviction in Washington must begin with a written notice, often referred to as an eviction notice or predicate notice.
+Examples include a notice to pay rent or vacate, comply or vacate, intent to sell, intent to occupy, etc.

 Laws at various levels--state, federal, and local--dictate the precise language in the eviction notice and the time and manner of service of the notice.
 Failure to comply with all applicable laws may result in the landlord's eviction case being dismissed in court.
-A landlord must comply with all applicable laws–state, local, and federal–to evict a tenant.
-Local and federal laws apply in some situations in addition to state laws.
+The terms of the lease may impose additional requirements.

 State Law

 Washington state landlord-tenant law limits eviction to certain enumerated good cause grounds.
-Without statutorily defined good cause a landlord may not evict a tenant.
+Without statutorily defined good cause, a landlord may not evict a tenant.
 There is no longer a simple "20-day" notice option in residential tenancies in Washington (with a narrow exception when the owner shares their own housing unit with a tenant).

 Local Law